CAST-genomics/haptools/docs/project_info/installation.rst

 Installing ``haptools`` with the "files" extra requirements enables automatic support for a variety of additional file formats, like PLINK2 PGEN files.

 .. note::
-   The "files" extra requirement requires ``gcc`` and a few other compiler tools.
+   The "files" extra requirement sometimes requires ``gcc`` and a few other compiler tools.
 Please make sure that they are installed first.
 To install with conda, for example, please execute the following:

    .. code-block:: bash

-      conda install -c conda-forge gxx_linux-64
+      conda install -c conda-forge gcc_linux-64

    Alternatively, you can use the following on Ubuntu: